 Ghost of Tsushima

-I haven’t played this game yet (it was released a month or so ago) but it’s getting near universal praise.
+I haven’t played this game yet (it was released last year and I’m waiting for a discount) but it’s getting near universal praise.
 It’s set in Japan during the time of the Mongol invasion and the art direction, game play and story look really strong.
 Ancient Japan is always going to be an interesting setting – I’m going to have a lot of fun exploring this world (when it gets a bit cheaper!).